 Why Spring Is the Right Time to Do This

-Running dirty, poorly maintained appliances under that kind of load accelerates wear and can lead to breakdowns at the worst possible moment.
-A dryer vent clogged with lint also becomes a legitimate fire hazard when the machine is running daily in a hot garage or laundry room.
-Getting ahead of this now, in April or early May, means you're set for the season.
+Running dirty, poorly maintained appliances under that kind of load accelerates wear and leads to breakdowns at the worst possible moment.
+A dryer vent clogged with lint becomes a legitimate fire hazard when the machine is running daily in a hot garage or laundry room.
+Get ahead of this in April or early May to be set for the season.

 Deep Cleaning Your Washing Machine